vinyldns/vinyldns/modules/docs/src/main/tut/operator/config-api.md

       # The max lifetime of a connection in a pool.
 Should be several seconds shorter than the database imposed connection time limit
       max-life-time = 600000

+      migration-settings {
+        # the URL used to create the schema, typically this will be without the "database" name
+        migration-url = "jdbc:mariadb://localhost:19002/?user=root&password=pass"
+      }
     }

     repositories {